Mesothelioma VA Burial Benefits

 • VA Dependency and Indemnity Compensation (VA DIC): This benefit offers tax-free monetary benefits for surviving loved ones of service members who died during active duty or from service-related illnesses or injuries.

-• Legal Claims: Family members can file claims with the help of mesothelioma lawyers to get financial aid from private companies if a veteran died from this cancer.
+• Legal claims (lawsuits): Family members can file lawsuits with the help of mesothelioma lawyers to get compensation from private companies if a veteran died from this cancer.
+The military and government aren’t sued.

 Call (866) 608-8933 to learn how we can help you apply for mesothelioma VA burial benefits and other key resources after a veteran’s death.